KOMA-Script: Specifying Binding Correction for RTL Documents

 An Early Release of the New cssrtl.py-2.0

-It has been three years since I’ve released the original version of cssrtl.py (and two since it’s re-release).
-The old version did a nice job, but experience gained during that time led me to write from scratch a new version.
-I’ve detailed more than a month ago, the basic principles and ideas that guided me to design a better tool to help adapting CSS files from left-to-right to right-to-left.
+It has been three years since I released the original version of cssrtl.py (and two since its re-release).
+The old version did a nice job, but experience gained during that time led me to write a new version from scratch.
+More than a month ago, I detailed the basic principles and ideas that guided me in designing a better tool to help adapt CSS files from left-to-right to right-to-left.

-The guidelines weren’t just empty words, they were written while working on the Hebrew adaptation to the Fusion theme and in the same time writing a new proof-of-concept version of cssrtl.py.
-The original intent was to release a more mature version of that code when it will be completed.
-However, due to the apparent shortage of time in the present and foreseeable future, I can’t see myself complete the project any time soon.
-So following the “release early” mantra, I’ve decided to release the code as-is.
-As I said, the code is in working state, but not polished, so it may be of benefit but may contain bugs.
+The guidelines weren’t just empty words; they were written while working on the Hebrew adaptation of the Fusion theme and at the same time writing a new proof-of-concept version of cssrtl.py.
+The original intent was to release a more mature version of that code when it was completed.
+However, due to the apparent shortage of time in the present and foreseeable future, I can’t see myself completing the project any time soon.
+So, following the “release early” mantra, I’ve decided to release the code as-is.
+As I said, the code is in a working state, but not polished, so it may be beneficial but may contain bugs.
 If you find any bugs or have any suggestions, I would be glad to hear.

 Continue reading An Early Release of the New cssrtl.py-2.0